 Use New Technologies

-There is so much great technology out there; sometimes, the new technology can make your head spin.
+There is so much great technology out there; sometimes, the new technology can spin your head.
 The efficiency-based supply chain is always looking at these new technologies and how they can help the overall supply chain.

 Using the right technologies properly can help you to eliminate careless mistakes and speed up not only your entire supply chain but also help you to be able to make more efficient and better decisions.